 How do we protect our environment for future generations?

-For freight railroads, the answer is by innovating technologies, investing in equipment and pioneering new ways of efficiently running our operations to help mitigate climate change.
-Thanks in part to these investments, in 2020, railroads moved one ton of freight more than 480 miles per gallon of fuel, on average.
-That’s up from more than 470 miles in the years prior.
+For freight railroads, the answer is innovating technologies, investing in equipment and pioneering new ways of efficiently running our operations to help mitigate climate change.
+Thanks in part to these investments, railroads can move one ton nearly 500 miles per gallon of fuel, on average.
 This achievement helps make railroads the most fuel-efficient way to move freight over land.
 Here are just some of the ways freight rail is delivering a more sustainable future for America:

 Maximizing Every Gallon

-Steel wheels on steel rail is an inherently efficient way to move goods, but that doesn’t stop America’s freight railroads from finding ways to do more with less.
-Railroads use fuel management systems — software that provides real-time recommendations to engineers on how to drive the locomotive in the most efficient way — to maximize fuel efficiency.
+Steel wheels on steel rail are an inherently efficient way to move goods, but that doesn’t stop America’s freight railroads from finding ways to do more with less.
+Railroads use fuel management systems — software that provides real-time recommendations to engineers on how to drive the locomotive most efficiently — to maximize fuel efficiency.

 When multiple locomotives are used to operate a single train, advanced technology adjusts the power setting on each locomotive individually to optimize efficiency and reduce fuel waste while maintaining a consistent speed.
-Taken together, these and other efforts allow railroads to move one ton of freight an average of more than 480 miles on a single gallon of fuel, making trains four times more fuel efficient than trucks.
+Taken together, these and other efforts make trains three to four times more fuel efficient than trucks, on average.

-The rail industry’s commitment to making its systems more environmentally friendly extends well beyond trains and tracks.
-Traditionally, cranes used to move cargo on and off freight cars used diesel fuel.
-Recently, though, the use of electric cranes that produce zero greenhouse gas emissions has increased.
+The rail industry’s commitment to making its systems more environmentally friendly extends beyond trains and tracks.
+Traditionally, cranes used diesel fuel to move cargo on and off freight cars.
+The use of electric cranes that produce zero greenhouse gas emissions has recently increased.